George Fish

 George Winthrop "Dixie" Fish (April 4, 1895 – February 22, 1977) was an American rugby union player who competed in the 1920 Summer Olympics.
-Fish was a graduate of Cal/Berkeley and Columbia Medical School and later became a noted urologist and supervised several professional organizations.
-Fish was a member of the American rugby union team, which won the gold medal at the Olympics games.
+Fish was a graduate of Cal/Berkeley and Columbia Medical School, later became a noted urologist, and supervised several professional organizations.
+Fish was a member of the American rugby union team, which won the gold medal at the Olympic Games.